 The image viewer on the ScotlandsPeople website is compatible with the majority of IT devices and internet browsers.
 The way an image downloads to a device depends on the individual operating system, internet browser and image viewing/editing software.
 When printing an image, customers should check their local printer settings.

 Some of the record images available on ScotlandsPeople are very large, either in the pixel dimensions or file size.
 Valuation rolls, for example, can be around 3000 pixels wide and about one megabyte.
 Unfortunately, some mobile devices and tablets are limited in storage capacity and struggle to make memory available for these.
-The image may be large in order to be legible i.e. if the original document is very large and the handwriting faint or very small.
+The image might be large in order to be legible, usually if the original document is very large and the handwriting faint or very small.

 Things that can be done to allow large images to be saved include: